 - Use a digital thermometer.
 I swear its life changing once you do.
 You will never overcook your meats again!
 This one from Amazon is perfect.
 Inexpensive, folds up and it does the job!

-Promise me you will try a Grilled Meatloaf this summer (pinky swear!!).
+Promise me you will try making meatloaf this way (pinky swear!!).
 Like I said, a great flavorful meal, easy clean up AND the house stays cool.
 Toss some potatoes on the grill or grill some veggies and you are set!

 - 2 pounds ground beef